 Q: When is the application open and available online?

 A: We operate in quarterly funding cycles.
 The application may only be found on our website during an open funding cycle which takes place in February, May, August and November.

 The application will open at 8:00am ET on the first day of the funding cycle and close at 5:00pm ET on the last day of the funding cycle.
 We are unable to accept applications before the application is open or once it is closed.

 Q: When are decisions made?

-A: Decisions will be made approximately two weeks following the close of each funding cycle.
+A: Decisions will be made approximately four weeks following the close of each funding cycle.